 “It is satisfying for the industry, academia, NGOs, and government players to see an idea for a pilot project grow into a replicable, industry-scale project.
 Many stakeholders will benefit from this project, not the least of which is the environment.”

-ERA has committed $10 million to this nearly $30 million project, with a portion of this funding commitment also supported by the federal Low Carbon Economy Leadership Fund.
-It has also received financial support from Alberta Innovates and Natural Resources Canada (NRCan).
+ERA has committed $10 million to this nearly $30 million project, with a portion of this funding commitment supported by the federal Low Carbon Economy Leadership Fund.
+A precursor project received financial support from Alberta Innovates and Natural Resources Canada (NRCan), and was then referred to ERA through the Partnership Intake Program due to it’s demonstrated success.

 “When you look at starting new innovative technologies like the one that we started, that early support from the government made all the difference,” said Mueller.
 “We’re a junior oil and gas company and it’s tough to find the room to do this, but we had the right asset so we’re very, very grateful Emissions Reduction Alberta gave us a chance to get started.”